A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Tangles, octahedral decompositions, and coordinates for representations

-A decoration \(i \mapsto L_i\) of \(\rho\) determines a eigenvalue \(m_i\) of each meridian \(x_i\) by \note{ The minus sign here is unfortunately correct: it matches the conventions of \cite{McPhailSnyderAlgebra}, which were chosen before the connection with decorations were understood. }
+\begin{definition} A \defemph{decorated matrix} is a pair \((g, [v])\) of a matrix \(g \in \slg\) and a left eigenspace \([v] = \operatorname{Span}\{v\}\) of \(g\).
+We call the \(m \in \mathbb{C}^{\times}\) with \note{ The minus sign here is unfortunately correct: it matches the conventions of \cite{McPhailSnyderAlgebra}, which were chosen before the connection with decorations was fully understood. }

-where \(w_i\) is a nonzero vector in \(L_i\). \note{ When \(\rho(x_i)\) is nonscalar the eigenvalue determines the decoration, but this is not true for scalar matrices since they have \(2\)-dimensional eigenspaces. } The quantum invariant \(\qfunc{}\) will later depend on a choice of \(\nr\)th root of each \(m_i\), motivating the following definition: